 Ramifications of deleting an XPN host project with services still attached:

-- Shared networking resources in the host project are also deleted.
+- Shared VPC network resources in the host project are also deleted.

-- Service project resources that use the shared networking resources in the host project will be stopped.
+- Service project resources that use the shared VPC network resources in the host project will be stopped.
 This includes VM instances and forwarding rules for Internal load balancers.